dsccommunity/ConfigMgrCBDsc/README.md

   Network Discovery method.
 - **CMServiceConnectionPoint**: Provides a resource for creating and managing the SCCM Service Connection Point role.
-- **CMPullDistributionPoint**: Provides a resource for modifying a Distribution Point and making the distribution point a Pull Distribution Point.
+- **CMPullDistributionPoint**: Provides a resource for modifying a distribution point and making the distribution point a Pull Distribution Point.

 ### xSccmPreReqs